Meet Leslie Gaar:Writer, Performer, Public Speaking Coach

 Writing for laughs

-At sixteen, I wrote an article for my school newspaper detailing my misadventures as a grocery sacker, including the time I grabbed a badly-closed bottle of cleaner and squirted bleach all over my jacket.
+At 16, I wrote an article for my school newspaper detailing my misadventures as a grocery sacker, including the time I grabbed a badly-closed bottle of cleaner and squirted bleach all over my (borrowed) jacket.

 A visiting college professor praised my work, saying it was the best feature of the year.
 Classmates stopped me in the hall to tell me I was funny- something that had never happened before.
 For the first time I saw how humor could help me deal with life’s assorted bleach catastrophes.
 It’s still what drives me to write humor.